Frequently Asked Questions

 Where does the name Tenderfoot come from?

 My dog.
-I have an 11 year old Chihuahua/Papillon mix who I partnered up with ten years ago.
-His name is Ace, but many call him Bean, Root Tooter and one day he was called Tenderfoot.
-Tenderfoot came from a day playing ball, for maybe too long, in the driveway; he roughed up his little paws to the point of tenderfootin’ around for the next couple days.
+I have an 15 year old Chihuahua/Papillon mix who I partnered up with when he was around 1 or 2 years old.
+His name is Ace, but many call him Bean.
+Tenderfoot came from a day of us playing ball, for maybe too long, in our driveway; he roughed up his little paws to the point of tenderfootin’ around for the next couple days.
 Simultaneously, I was trying to figure out how the hell to start this business and needed a name.
 Hence Tenderfoot.
-Acey is my small best friend who I am thankful to steal glances of while I work at my in-home studio.
+Acey is my smallest best friend who I am thankful to steal glances of while I work at my in-home studio.